achi08rbb/nfl_project/setup/README.md

       - You can now access `localhost:8080` in your browser

   13. In the airflow UI, enter the default credentials `username: airflow` `password:airflow` you should see two DAGs.
 Run them.
     a.
-Unpause the first DAG and wait for the run to finish before unpausing the second DAG
+Unpause the first DAG and WAIT for the run to finish before unpausing the second DAG
         - ![](./setup/images/2023-06-01-23-30-50.png)